demisto/content/Packs/AutoFocus/Playbooks/playbook-Autofocus_-_File_Indicators_Hunting_README.md

 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* Autofocus Query Samples, Sessions and Tags_copy
+* Autofocus Query Samples, Sessions and Tags

 ### Integrations
 This playbook does not use any integrations.